austintorres/sportable-app/README.md

 - As a user I want to be able to add a sport.
 - As a user I want to be able to add a sport name.
 - As a user I want to be able to add a description to my sport (team, athlete, record, championships, etc.).
-- As a user I wanto to be able to successfully sign out.
+- As a user I want to be able to successfully sign out.

 #### Technologies Used